Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 08 (Networking)

 When you install Docker, it creates 3 networks by default:
-1. **Bridge**: is the default network a container gets attached to.
+1. **Bridge**: is the default network that a container attached to it.
 ```bash
 docker run SERVICE
 docker run ubuntu